 How it works?

-The Chinese herbal remedies have been in use prior to Acupuncture.
+The Chinese Herbs have been in use prior to Acupuncture.
 In fact they are the basis for the main theories of Chinese Medicine.
 The herbs are organic maters, leaves, branches, roots, minerals, or animal parts that have been observed and used from the ancient times for their energetic properties as well as their chemical effects on our bodies.
 Unlike manufacture drugs, the herbs have an energetic vibration that effects our body-mind-spirit.
 For example the effect of ingesting a root that has been in the ground for many months is very different than taking a pill that is made of its active chemical components.

 What is Jing Fang?